Introduction

 Distractions, Task Prioritization, Loss of Situational Awareness, or Disorientation

-- Distractions, task prioritization, loss of situational awareness, and disorientation increase the likelihood of errors, delayed or missed actions, and the inability to process information accurately and timely; minimize non-essential activities, follow the “Aviate, Navigate, Communicate” prioritization, and stay focused.
+- Distractions, task prioritization, loss of situational awareness, and disorientation increase the likelihood of errors, delayed or missed actions, and an inability to process information accurately and in a timely manner; minimize non-essential activities, follow the “Aviate, Navigate, Communicate” prioritization, and stay focused.

 Windshear and Wake Turbulence During Takeoffs and Landings